rohanreddy1201/ML-Feature-Comparison/README.md

 # Usage:
 1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script `ML_Feature_Comparison.py` to train the models and evaluate their performance.
+2. Run the script `ML_Feature_Comparison.py` to train the models and evaluate their performance.
-4. View the results in the console and visualizations in separate windows.
+3. View the results in the console and visualizations in separate windows.

 # Disclaimer:
 This project is provided for educational purposes only.
 The code and information included in this repository are intended to demonstrate concepts and techniques in machine learning and data analysis.
 It is not intended for direct implementation in real-world applications without proper validation, testing, and adaptation to specific use cases.